 Reception and La Fortuna Waterfall tickets

 Upon arriving at the La Fortuna Waterfall, you’ll see a long building that houses the attraction’s reception.
 This is where you’ll purchase a ticket to access the La Fortuna Waterfall.
-Just beyond the entrance is a short hanging bridge that leads to on-site facilities, including bathrooms, change rooms, showers, lockers, a restaurant, a souvenir store, an orchid garden, and the main set of stairs that leads to the waterfall’s base.
+Just beyond the entrance is a short hanging bridge that leads to on-site facilities, including bathrooms, changing rooms, showers, lockers, a restaurant, a souvenir store, an orchid garden, and the main set of stairs that leads to the waterfall’s base.

-Bathrooms, change rooms, and showers
+Bathrooms, changing rooms, and showers

 Lockers